Stress, Colitis, And Ways to Manage Both More Effectively

 One additional hurdle a colitis patient may face is getting a dual diagnosis in the first place.
 Physicians who usually care for those with ulcerative colitis may not have much formal training in identifying or diagnosing mental health disorders, much like psychologists and therapists wouldn't normally look for or recognize the symptoms of colitis.
 Experts urge patients to speak up if they believe they have symptoms of both ulcerative colitis and stress.
 They also encourage doctors and therapists to educate themselves on the comorbidity of colitis and stress and to be on the lookout for one where the other has been diagnosed.

-For patients, one of the most vital steps in managing colitis and stress can be securing the right healthcare team, chiefly a gastroenterologist and a psychiatrist, psychologist, or therapist.
+For patients, one step that may help in managing colitis and stress can be securing the right healthcare team, chiefly a gastroenterologist and a psychiatrist, psychologist, or therapist.

 Manage your stress, manage your colitis

-Managing symptoms of psychological stress may not cure ulcerative colitis, but it can help alleviate some of its symptoms and reduce the frequency of ulcerative colitis-related incidents.
-Put simply, if you reduce your stress levels, you can reduce the discomfort caused by colitis.
+Managing symptoms of psychological stress may not cure chronic colitis, but it may help alleviate some of its symptoms and reduce the frequency of ulcerative colitis-related incidents.

 Avoiding psychological stress entirely can be unrealistic.
 Therefore, it's unreasonable to think that you can manage your ulcerative colitis by keeping stress out of your life.
 You can, however, realistically keep your stress levels down by eating well and avoiding foods that cause your ulcerative colitis to flare up.
-Try incorporating whole grains, nuts, seeds, and fibrous fruits into your diet.
+Try incorporating whole grains, nuts, seeds, and fibrous fruits into your meals, but with the guidance of a healthcare provider.
 It can also be helpful to take any prescribed medications as directed, sleep well, exercise, have a strong support system, and commit to taking time to relax through methods of self-care.
 Yoga can be especially effective because, in addition to relieving symptoms of stress, yoga has also been shown to relieve symptoms of ulcerative colitis.

 Other tried-and-true strategies which have been recommended for reducing psychological stress include: